 Places to play

-I have lived in the lake district for 11 years, which gives me fantastic access to most mountain areas of the UK.
-But, I have a special love for the north west highlands, Skye in particular, so much so I got married there.
-My other favourite place is the south west coast of Crete, cliff jumping and snorkelling.
+I have lived in the lake district for 11 years, which gives me fantastic access to most mountain areas of the UK, but, I have a special love for the northwest highlands, Skye in particular, so much so I got married there.
+My other favourite place is the southwest coast of Crete, cliff jumping and snorkeling.